18 Places to Visit Near Amsterdam by Train

 Written by Caroline Muller

-This guide contains 17 train destinations from Amsterdam, 15 within the Netherlands itself, and 2 to the neighboring country Belgium.
+This guide contains 18 train destinations from Amsterdam, 16 within the Netherlands itself, and 2 to the neighboring country, Belgium.
 The shortest train destination from Amsterdam is a mere 15 minutes away, while the farthest is just under two hours.
+These are genuinely doable train trips, and you will find both the station to leave from/arrive at as well as some tips on what to do once you arrive.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.